rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 [^before]: See my posts about maybe and alternative overuse [_add_blank_target patterns-of-erroneous-code](/tags/patterns-of-erroneous-code.html)

 In contrast, to an experienced pragmatist error output is (typically) an important observation.
 It is a pragmatic thing to do to know _what_ went wrong.
 However, the tendency towards the use of `null`, `Option`, `Maybe` suppressing available information is something I do not understand.
-IMO, goes beyond the topics we are discussing here.
+IMO, goes beyond the topics we are discussing here[^errorhandling].

+[^errorhandling]: E.g. browsing a random website with developer tools console opened and observing all the red is, IMO, a signal of something different going on, e.g. things like _omission neglect_ (psychological concept loosely described by the phrase: out of sight out of mind) should be considered.

 While theorists may have a problem engaging with things outside of their theoretical model, pragmatists often have a problem engaging with things that are even mildly theoretical like computational laws or even referential transparency.
 Programmers often don't care about computational properties, but will be surprised by software behavior when they are missing.
 Many gotchas can be described as